-The pH of the water must be maintained between 7.2 and 7.4.
+The pH of the water should be maintained between 7.2 and 7.4.

 The Hygiene rules

-- Take a soapy shower before bathing in order to rid the skin of sweat or sun cream residues, to reduce the amount of organic matter brought by bathers into the pools,
+Take a soapy shower before swimming to remove sweat and sunscreen residue from the skin and to reduce the amount of organic matter brought into the pool by bathers,

-- Encourage children to go to the toilet before swimming.
+Encourage children to go to the bathroom before swimming.

-Water renewal reduces chloramines but generates additional operating costs.
+Water renewal reduces chloramines but incurs additional operating costs.

 The cookie settings on this site are set to "accept cookies" to give you the best possible browsing experience.
 If you continue to use this site without changing your cookie settings or if you click "Accept" below, you consent to this.